-• The pixel intensities or gray levels must be quantized sufficiently densely so that excessive information is not lost.

-This is hard to express mathematically, but again, quantization effects are visually obvious (example)
+- The pixel intensities or gray levels must be quantized sufficiently densely so that excessive information is not lost. - This is hard to express mathematically, but again, quantization effects are visually obvious (make your own example!)

 Image as a Set of Bit Planes